'Ecology in Action' Photo Competition

 Best Overall Photo

-This award will be made to the photographer who submits the best five images to the competition, irrespective of the category in which they were entered (excluding remote camera images).
+This award of $400 will be made to the photographer who submits the best five images to the competition, irrespective of the category in which they were entered (excluding remote camera images).
 The aim of this category is to recognise and reward entrants who submit images of a consistently high standard.

 The winner of this category will receive a cash prize and will be offered the opportunity to have a feature exhibition of their work on the ESA website.
 This will consist of the images entered in the competition and a short biography of the photographer, and may also include up to five additional images of the photographers choice.